Concordium/concordium-dapp-examples/sponsoredTransactionsAuction/README.md

 See the [docker file](./Dockerfile) to explore the environment variables that can set.

-Note: Use the same smart contract index for the frontend and backend.
-In other words, use the smart contract index from the `./frontend/package.json` file in the dockerfile.
+Note: Use the same smart contract indices for the frontend and backend.
+In other words, use the smart contract indices from the `./frontend/package.json` file in the dockerfile.